acts-project/acts/docs/examples/howto/add_new_algorithm.rst

 Purpose
 -------------

-The main part of ACTS code is located in `Core` packages.
+The main part of ACTS code is located in the `Core` packages.
-For them to be used in standalone ACTS an algorithm is needed.
+For such code to be used in standalone ACTS, an algorithm is needed.
-Also, new ideas need to be first developed as algorithms.
+Before doing so, the ideas explored in Examples are typically first developed as algorithms.
-Typically the essential parts of the code are then moved to the `Core` packages and the algorithm only executes it.
+In a second step, the essential parts of this code are then moved to the `Core` packages, which the algorithm then executes.

 Code Organisation
 ------------------

-Algorithms reside in `Examples/Algorithms` are of the repository.
+Algorithms reside in `Examples/Algorithms` of the repository.
-The code is split into header with the algorithm class declaration and a source file containing the implementation.
+The code is split into a header with the algorithm class declaration and a source file containing the implementation.

 Assuming that you want to experiment with a new seeding algorithm the files to add would be: